 Wallpaper trends also run the gamut, including those with a texture and colors often inspired by landscapes.
 In this style of wallpaper, expect to see some blues, greens and neutral shades.
 Wallpaper made out of natural materials is trending, whether that’s grass or straw, wicker or silk.
 This can provide a more sustainable choice and can pair well with softer lighting.

 Wow Factor on Windows

-In-style curtains often have hues found in nature, from green to ocher, and can also feature flowers, landscapes and more.
+In-style curtains often have hues found in nature, from green to ochre, and can also feature flowers, landscapes, and more.
 Geometric prints or two-tone materials may also appeal to some people.
 Velvet can be used to create a more intimate space.

-Using double or triple curtain rods can be used to add layers of window coverings.
+Consider using double or triple curtain rods to add layers of window coverings.
 Then you can add a layer that filters light and enhances privacy, while also selecting curtains with the appearance you enjoy.

 Costs of a House Upgrade

 The type of house upgrades listed here might be considered low-cost or low-end renovations, and can average between $15,000 to $40,000 for a 2,500 square foot home.
 If, once momentum gets going, the low-end house upgrade turns into a middle-end one, the average cost could range between $40,000 to $75,000.